Michael Cohen admits violating campaign finance laws 'at direction of' Trump

 Michael Cohen, President Trump's longtime personal attorney, admitted Tuesday to violating federal campaign finance laws by arranging hush money payments to adult film star Stormy Daniels and former Playboy model Karen McDougal "at the direction" of then-candidate Trump.

-As part of a plea deal, Cohen admitted that the payments were coordinated with Trump in an effort to influence the 2016 presidential election, in which Trump defeated Hillary Clinton.
+In entering the plea, Cohen did not specifically name the two women or even Trump, recounting instead that he worked with an "unnamed candidate."
+But the amounts and the dates all lined up with the payments made to Daniels and McDougal.

-In total, Cohen pleaded guilty to five counts of tax evasion, one count of making a false statement to a financial institution, one count of willfully causing an unlawful corporate contribution, and one count of making an excessive campaign contribution.
+In total, Cohen pleaded guilty to five counts of tax evasion, one count of making false statements to a financial institution, one count of willfully causing an unlawful corporate contribution, and one count of making an excessive campaign contribution.

 Cohen could have received up to 65 years in prison if convicted of all charges.
-However, as part of his agreement, Cohen agreed not to challenge any sentence between 46 and 63 months.
+However, as part of his plea deal, Cohen agreed not to challenge any sentence between 46 and 63 months.
 The deal does not involve a cooperation agreement with federal prosecutors.

-Cohen’s offices were raided in April by federal investigators looking into his financial dealings, including his alleged practice of paying women to stay silent about claims they had affairs with now-President Trump.
+Cohen’s home, office and hotel room were raided in April by federal investigators looking into his financial dealings, including his alleged practice of paying women to stay silent about claims they had affairs with now-President Trump.
+Daniels and McDougal have both claimed they had sex with Trump while he was married, which the president denies.

-Cohen was behind a $130,000 payment to adult film star Stormy Daniels, and discussed with Trump a separate payment to former Playboy model Karen McDougal -- who said she had an affair with Trump in 2006.
-Cohen released a tape of a conversation from September 2016 of him and Trump discussing the possible payment to McDougal.
+Cohen was behind the $130,000 payment to adult film star Stormy Daniels, and recently released a tape of a conversation from September 2016 of him and Trump discussing the possible payment to McDougal.

+Trump denied to reporters in April that he knew anything about Cohen's payments to Daniels, though the explanation from the president and his attorney Rudy Giuliani have shifted multiples times since.

+In May, Giuliani initially told Fox News' Sean Hannity that Trump had reimbursed Cohen for the payment to Daniels.
+Giuliani later claimed that the president was unaware the money would be going to Daniels and said Trump repaid Cohen for unspecified "expenses."

+Deputy U.S. Attorney Robert Khuzami told reporters that in January 2017, Cohen had sought reimbursement for the payments to both women by "submitting invoices to the candidate's company" -- believed to be the Trump Organization -- that falsely indicated that Cohen had provided legal services in the year 2017.

+"In fact ...
+[Cohen] provided no legal services for the year 2017, and it was simply a means to obtain reimbursement for the unlawful campaign contribution," Khuzami said.

 The Wall Street Journal reported in November 2016 that McDougal was paid $150,000 by American Media Inc. -- the parent company to the National Enquirer -- for the rights to the story, but it never ran.
-Trump has denied any affair with either Daniels or McDougal.

-Investigators are also looking into Cohen's involvement in the New York taxi cab industry.
-The New York Times reported on Sunday that investigators are working to determine if Cohen committed bank fraud on over $20 million worth of loans related to his taxi businesses, as well as possible campaign finance violations related to the payments to the women.

-Investigators were reportedly looking to determine whether Cohen misrepresented the value of his assets when applying for the loans, the Times reported.
+According to court documents, Cohen reached an agreement with American Media Chairman and CEO David Pecker to pay $125,000 for "the rights to the non-disclosure portion" of McDougal's agreement with American Media.
+Prosecutors say Cohen created a shell entity, "Resolution Consultants LLC" to use in the transaction.

+An agreement was signed, but according to prosecutors, Pecker contacted Cohen in early October 2016 and told him "that the deal was off and that Cohen should tear up the assignment agreement."
+The document says Cohen did not do so and the agreement was found during the April search of his office.

+Cohen also admitted Tuesday to underreporting his income by $4.1 million on his tax returns for the years between 2012 and 2016.
+Of that amount, $2.5 million was interest payments from a personal loan; $1.3 million was income from his taxi medallion business; $100,000 was income from brokerage commissions; and $200,000 was from "consulting fees."

-The investigation is being handled by prosecutors at the Southern District of New York after it was referred to them by Special Counsel Robert Mueller’s office.
+The investigation into Cohen was handled by prosecutors in the Southern District of New York after it was referred to them by Special Counsel Robert Mueller’s office.

 Trump has repeatedly blasted developments in the Cohen investigation.
 In April, after Cohen’s offices were raided, he declared “attorney-client privilege is dead.”
 Last month, he slammed both the FBI raid and Cohen’s taping of discussions about paying McDougal as “inconceivable.”